Snowfork/snowbridge/docs/specs/xcmp.md

 ## Introduction

-Our parachain will support transfers of bridged assets using [XCMP](https://github.com/paritytech/xcm-format/blob/master/README.md).
+Our parachain supports transfers of bridged assets using [XCMP](https://github.com/paritytech/xcm-format/blob/master/README.md).

 Other parachains wanting to participate in asset transfers will need to hold sovereign reserves in our parachain.
 This implies a unilateral trust model where:

 - Participating parachains must trust our parachain in its role as the reserve chain
 - Our parachain does not need to trust the participants

+Besides bridged assets, our parachain supports the transfer of DOT, the native currency of Polkadot.

 ## Asset Location

-To support asset transfers we need to represent the relative location of bridged ethereum assets using the XCM [MultiAsset](https://github.com/paritytech/xcm-format/blob/master/README.md#multiasset-universal-asset-identifiers) structure.
+We can represent the relative location of bridged ethereum assets using the XCM [MultiAsset](https://github.com/paritytech/xcm-format/blob/master/README.md#multiasset-universal-asset-identifiers) structure.

 Inside our parachain, the account balances for bridged ethereum assets are stored within our custom multi-asset [pallet](https://polkaeth-rustdocs.netlify.app/artemis_asset/index.html).
 Each asset is indentified by a 20-byte address that corresponds to a contract address on the Ethereum side.
 ETH is a special case and is identified by the zero address.

 ### ETH

+Example:

 ```rust
 MultiAsset::ConcreteFungible {